1 month of radical self-improvement

 Day 12 - Watch a Documentary

 Watch a documentary about something important/highly relevant in the world today that you know very little about.
 Perhaps you'll agree with the message or perhaps you won't.
+It's a chance to ponder over new viewpoints.

 - Cartel Land